 This indicator uses data from Public Health England on sexual health services and diagnoses of sexually transmitted infections (STIs).
 The diagnosis rate of an STI is defined as the number of diagnoses among people accessing sexual health services (SHS) in England who are also residents in England, expressed as a rate per 100,000 population.
 SHS includes both specialist (level 3) and non-specialist (level 1 and 2).

 The data represents the number of diagnoses reported and not the number of people diagnosed.
-Rates were calculated using ONS population estimates for 2016.
+Rates were calculated using Office for National Statistics (ONS) population estimates for 2016.
 Note that the data for chlamydia from 2012 onwards is not comparable to data from previous years (from 2008-2011 the data related to those aged 15-24 and from 2012-2017 the data related to those of all ages).
 Further to this, the diagnosis totals for the other STIs from 2012 onwards include data from specialist SHS (Level 3) and non-specialist SHS (Level 2) so are not comparable to data from previous years.

 The chlamydia tests data includes those carried out on people aged 15 to 24 years inclusive.
 The data represents the number of tests and diagnoses reported, and not the number of unique people tested or diagnosed.
 A maximum of one chlamydia test per individual is counted within a six-week period, and the data presented are based on tests with confirmed positive and negative results only.